ChimeHQ/Impact/README.md

 My sincere hope is that Apple addresses these limitations so we can all stop this foolishness once and for all.

 But, for now, in-process reporting is a necessary component for most developers.
-And, by no means is it a solved problem.
 There are many trade-offs and design decisions that dramatically affect the qualities of a reporting system.
-Understanding those trade-offs, and being explicit about decisions is one of the goals of this project.
+Understanding those trade-offs, and being explicit about choices that affect them is one of the goals of this project.

 Also, crash reporting is just a fun and facinating problem.
 It tends to be very commonly used and very poorly understood.
 I think the Apple development community could benefit a lot from a more in-depth understanding of the area.

 ## Can I Use Impact in my App?

-Yes you could, but its probably too early.
-You also must keep in mind that Impact **only** captures information about crash events.
+Yes you could, but Impact isn't ready yet.
+You also must keep in mind that it **only** captures information about crash events.
 It does not have any facilities for transmitting those events back to you, translating those events into human-readable versions, or processing them into groups.

 Impact is a work-in-progress.
-At the moment, it supports macOS **exclusively**. iOS and tvOS are definitely on the way, but not before more of the core functionality is built.
+At the moment, it only upports macOS. iOS and tvOS are on the way, but not before more of the core functionality is built.
 I'm unsure if watchOS is technically possible to support.
 Here's the high-level plan:

 | Feature            | Supported |
 | -------------------|:---------:|